Identify, track, and organize design tokens across your entire stylesheet

-Our CSS Variable Extractor finds and organizes all CSS custom properties (variables) from your stylesheets.
-Extract variables, identify their scope, track usage, and export organized lists.
-Perfect for documenting, migrating, or auditing CSS variables.
+Our CSS Variable Extractor finds all CSS custom properties from your stylesheets.
+Extract variables, identify their scope, and export organized lists for documentation instantly.

 Automatically find all CSS custom properties (--variables) from your stylesheet, regardless of format or complexity.